andrlik/django-markov/README.md

 # What's best will depend on your use case.
 If you don't intend
 # to combine multiple models, you'll want this set to True.
 MARKOV_STORE_COMPILED_MODELS = True

+# Specify a state size for generated models.
+State size is the
+# number of words the probability of a next word depends on.
+# The default for the markovify library is 2.
+# NOTE: models with different state sizes cannot be combined
+# with one another.
+If you change this setting after creating
+# models, you should regenerate them with their original corpus.
+MARKOV_STATE_SIZE = 2
 ```

 Then run migrations as usual.